Skip to main content

 Copied

-With rules in place AI speeds up delivery, without them it makes the codebase less consistent
+With rules in place, AI speeds up delivery; without them, it makes the codebase less consistent

 Copied